Magnetar Capital

-Magnetar Capital LLC is a multi-product, multi-strategy alternative asset management firm based in Evanston, Illinois, in the United States.
-The firm was founded in 2005 and invests in alternative credit and fixed-income, systematic investing, venture, and fundamental and event-driven investing strategies.
+Magnetar Capital LLC is a multi-product, multi-strategy alternative asset management firm based in Evanston, Illinois.
+The firm was founded in 2005 and invests in alternative credit and fixed-income, quantitative investing, venture, and fundamental and event-driven investing strategies.
 Magnetar has additional offices in New York City, London, and Menlo Park.

 The firm was actively involved in the collateralized debt obligation (CDO) market during the 2006–2007 period.
 In some articles critical of Magnetar Capital, the firm's arbitrage strategy for CDOs is described as the "Magnetar trade".
 While the CDOs Magnetar Capital helped create led to losses on Wall Street, the company profited as a result of its hedged investment strategy; Magnetar Capital had protected itself against losses on CDOs by purchasing credit default swaps.
 As of 2010, 23 of the CDOs in which Magnetar Capital invested had become "nearly worthless".
 Despite investigations by the U.S. Securities and Exchange Commission into several deals in which Magnetar Capital invested, no enforcement action was taken against the firm.

 History

 Magnetar Capital was founded in 2005 by Alec Litowitz (formerly of Citadel LLC) and Ross Laser (formerly of Glenwood Capital Partners).
 Based in Evanston, Illinois, the firm started with $1.8 billion in capital, making it one of the largest hedge-fund launches at the time.

 Since inception, the firm has invested across numerous strategies, but following the great financial crisis, Magnetar turned its focus to fixed income.
 Other strategies the firm has invested across include quantitative strategies, energy & infrastructure, and healthcare.

 New York City-based Blackstone Group's hedge fund unit, Blackstone Alternative Asset Management, through its Strategic Capital Holdings Fund, bought a minority stake of Magnetar in 2015.
 Financials of the deal were not disclosed; Magnetar said the deal would help it expand, and management remained in place following the deal.

 In 2022, David Snyderman succeeded co-founder Alec Litowitz as managing partner.

-The firm’s assets under management reached approximately $18.6 billion as of February 2025.
+The firm's assets under management reached approximately $18.6 billion as of February 2025.

 Investment strategy

-Magnetar Capital invests in alternative credit and fixed income, systematic investing, venture, and fundamental and event-driven investing strategies.
+Magnetar Capital invests in alternative credit and fixed income, quantitative investing, venture, and fundamental and event-driven investing strategies.

 Alternative Credit and Fixed Income

-Magnetar’s alternative credit and fixed income strategy includes specialty finance investments.
+Magnetar's alternative credit and fixed income strategy includes specialty finance investments.
 This involves the ownership of financial assets, hard assets, and contractual cashflows or investing in debt instruments secured by these types of assets.

 Magnetar has been investing in significant risk transfer (SRT) transactions for over 15 years.
-In 2023–2024, Magnetar executed 12 SRT deals totaling $724M across seven asset classes, earning the firm “Investor of the Year” at Structured Credit Investor’s Capital Relief Trade awards.
+In 2023–2024, Magnetar executed 12 SRT deals totaling $724M across seven asset classes, earning the firm “Investor of the Year” at Structured Credit Investor's Capital Relief Trade awards.

-Systematic Investing
+Quantitative Investing

-Magnetar’s systematic investing business attempts to capture return streams associated with traditional hedge fund strategies through rules-based, transparent and liquid strategies.
+Magnetar's quantitative investing business attempts to capture return streams associated with traditional hedge fund strategies through rules-based, transparent and liquid strategies.
 Its current strategies include systematic risk arbitrage, systematic convertible arbitrage, and equity statistical arbitrage.